VUIIS/dax/docs/howtofs/README.rst

 ###############################
 #.
 Go to DAX Project Settings in REDcap
 #.
 Click Record Status Dashboard
 #.
-Click the project
+Click the project you want to modify
 #.
-Click the processor to turn on
+Click the processor you want to turn on
 #.
-Change 'Complete?' field to 'Complete' and 'Save & Exit Form'
+Change 'Complete?' field to 'Complete' (we use Complete to indicate ON, any other values indicates OFF)
+#.
+Click Save & Exit Form

+###
+TBD
+###

-(TODO: how to run dcm2niix in DAX.
-So users can convert DICOM to NIFTI before running FS6)
+- how to run dcm2niix in DAX, to allow users to convert DICOM to NIFTI before running FS6

-(TODO: how to check for the DAX datatype on your XNAT)
+- how to check for the DAX datatype on your XNAT

-(TODO: how to use nrg docker-compose to set up a test xnat instance an load a test image for FS6)
+- how to use nrg docker-compose to set up a test xnat instance an load a test image for FS6

-(TODO: how to test slurm commands used by DAX)
+- how to test slurm commands used by DAX

-(TODO: how to make changes to settings files)
+- how to make changes to settings files

-(TODO: how to use a scan named something other than T1)
+- how to use a scan named something other than T1